 Take the cake across the lake

-- Spread out the blue blanket in the middle of the room and have the children make two lines across the lake from each other.
+- Spread out the blue blanket or paper in the middle of the room and have the children make two lines across the lake from each other.

-- Ask a child to tell you a word that rhymes with cake (support as needed), so they can cross the lake with the cake graphic on a plate.
+- Ask a child to tell you a word that rhymes with cake (support as needed), so they can cross the lake with the cake or a picture of a cake on a plate.

 - Encourage the other children to chant “Take the cake!” as their classmate carries the cake across the lake.